 Norman Geras was a public intellectual of the internet.
 After a distinguished career as a political theorist and writer on Marxism, he felt he still had more to say.
 On his retirement as professor in 2003, at the age of 59, he started a blog: a web log or internet journal.
 It was a huge success, not in a dotcom bubble way, but in its influence on a group of writers and journalists who divided from the majority of the Left over, and especially after, the Iraq war.

 Geras was born in Bulawayo, Southern Rhodesia, and came to the UK in 1962 to read Philosophy, Politics and Economics at Pembroke College, Oxford.
 After two years at Nuffield College, Oxford, he joined the Department of Government at the University of Manchester as a lecturer.
 In the same year, 1967, he married Adèle, an actress, singer and French teacher whom he had met at Oxford.
-The daughter of a diplomat, she shared Geras's experience of having been brought up abroad, including in her case Tanganyika, now Tanzania, next-door to Southern Rhodesia.
-They had two daughters, and Adèle went on to become a prolific children's author.
+The daughter of the “attorney general in various colonies” who was later a High Court judge, she shared Geras’s experience of having been brought up abroad, including in her case Tanganyika, now Tanzania, next-door to Southern Rhodesia.
+They had two daughters, and Adèle went on to become a prolific children’s author.

 His books were much admired by fellow revisionist Marxists, including The Legacy of Rosa Luxemburg and Marx and Human Nature.
 The latter, subtitled “Refutation of a Legend” and published in 1983, sought to explain that Marx had not ignored or suppressed human nature and that the only politics worth having was that which accepted it.